Ethos

 COMPASSION CAMPAIGN - At Haus of Conservation we are on a mission to spread compassion around the world!
 Could you help us?
 Simply perform the hand gesture below (left hand up, right hand down) and email it to us along with country or location the photo was taken in.
 This will be your chance to be featured here and across our social media.
 Make sure the photo only features those performing the hand gesture and those that wish to be in the photo.
 Remember animal selfies are cruel so make sure it's just you that stars in the photo.
 Here are some of amazing people that have helped spread our compassion campaign around the world including: England, New York, LA, Switzerland, Australia, Maldives, Thailand, Hong Kong, Ibiza, Copenhagen, Italy, Bali, New Zealand and more…

-COMPASSION CAMPAIGN FEATURE: JULY 2025 - Thank you to Ray Cross's husband for taking part, this time in the Pinnacles Desert in Australia...
+COMPASSION CAMPAIGN FEATURE: AUGUST 2025 - Thank you to our lovely yogi Paolo for taking part, this time in the Maldives...

 Our Partners